 - Be a regular employee of an employer for 12 months in total who has worked a minimum of 1250 hours

-- More permanent, probationary, trainee, and time-limited must have worked at least 1040 in pay status for 12 months
+- Permanent, probationary, trainee, and time-limited must have worked at least 1040 hours in pay status for 12 months

 Many employees are not aware of all of the rights available to them with regard to FMLA.
 In addition to the benefits of FMLA, employees may be eligible for benefits granted under state law.

 Common Reasons for Employees to Use FMLA

 FMLA may be granted to an eligible employee for reasons including, but not limited to: